erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 the other.

 The **S-MASTER and R-MASTER definitions** introduced here are not "official" in any way.
 We made them up.
-We simply wanted to have some kind of a label for them to refer to.
+We simply wanted to have some kind of label for them to refer to.
 (If you want to reuse these terms somewhere else, then you can use [this permalink][sr-master-definitions] to refer others here.)